This post may contain Affiliate Links. Read my full disclosure for more info

 The flatten tool is for your print and cut projects.
 When you create an image and change it to print, only that one image is changed.
 By selecting your print object with the other cut objects together and selecting flatten, all your items will now be converted to print.
 You will also want to flatten all of your images together if you would like them to be cut as they are on the screen.

 Each color in your canvas area represents a different color of vinyl.
 If you have 2 different colors in your canvas area, but need them to be cut on the same color vinyl, you can drag and drop here so they will be printed together.
-In this example, all 3 bunnies will be cut separately.
+In this example, all 3 bunnies are cut separately.
 If you would like the purple and yellow bunny to cut together on the same vinyl, drag the purple bunny to the yellow bunny.

 In the lower left corner of your canvas area, you will see arrows that let you zoom in or zoom out.
 It’s hard to see unless you hover over it.
 You can zoom in or out without changing the dimensions of your project here.